The league runs in six areas: Co.Down, Southern Area, Co. Antrim, North West, Causeway Coast Area and Co-Tyrone/Fermanagh Area.

 Receipts for entries can be printed from the online system.
 Please note that no name changes or late entries will be accepted.

-The Final is held along with the Ulster Secondary Schools Cross Country Final in February.
-The top 20 girls & boys from the Final will be invited to join the Flahavan’s Athletics NI Junior Cross Country Squad for 2018.
+The Final will be held on the 30th January 2019 venue TBC.
+The top 20 girls & boys from the Final will be invited to join the Flahavan’s Athletics NI Junior Cross Country Squad for 2019.
 For more information on the Final CLICK HERE